 Dr. Strangelove uses humor to show that the world, and more specifically Americans, is growing increasingly inhumane as they become more obsessed with technology.
 Ironically it is this technology that will lead to their downfall.
 Although this movie was filmed in 1964 its message is still relevant today.
-As people become more drawn to technology they begin to lose touch with their basic human principles.
+As people become more drawn to technology, they begin to lose touch with their basic human principles.
 This can be seen clearly in General Ripper, who refrains from sexual contact with women and instead focuses his love and attention on the nuclear holocaust (Henriksen 319).

 Is there, then, any message to this picture?
 If there is a message – and as Time suggests, “the message never quells the madness” – the message may be that the dehumanization of man results in the death of man.
 War is only the end of the line, the final dehumanization.
 This is much more than an anti-war film.
 It is a satirical onslaught against modern civilization and technology, using the war theme.
 This film is a protest against the mechanization of man and society to a point where Dr. Strangelove himself, as a symbol of this mechanization, takes charge – and triumphs.
 The message is that modern man and modern society are both – all – crazy.
 (Henriksen 330)

 Kubrick is using nuclear war as a means to show the worst way in which the morality of the public is tested, and that we must change if we want to survive.
-Jack goes on the say that, “Perhaps no moral, certainly no pat answer, is the best moral, the best answer.
+Jack goes on to say, “Perhaps no moral, certainly no pat answer, is the best moral, the best answer.
 There is no obvious answer to the direction mankind is taking except to change direction.”
 (Henriksen 331).
 This film can be viewed as a warning to the people and leaders of the United States of America.
 If we continue going in the same direction we will lose all moral values and end in complete destruction.

 Jules' Moral Epiphany

-Unlike Dr. Strangelove, Pulp Fiction shows that violence does not always weaken the system; it can actually lead to a much needed awakening.
+Unlike Dr. Strangelove, Pulp Fiction shows that violence does not always weaken the system; it can actually lead to a much-needed awakening.
 Jules Winnfield, played by Samuel L. Jackson, is one of the main characters in Pulp Fiction.
-Jules is arguably the most moral character in the film despite being a violent hit man.
+Jules is arguably the most moral character in the film despite being a violent hitman.
 Several times throughout the movie Jules quotes the following (fictional) Bible verse:

 The path of the righteous man is beset on all sides by the inequities of the selfish and the tyranny of evil men.
 Blessed is he who, in the name of charity and good will, shepherds the weak through the valley of darkness, for he is truly his brother's keeper and the finder of lost children.
 And I will strike down upon thee with great vengeance and furious anger those who would attempt to poison and destroy My brothers.
 And you will know My name is the Lord when I lay My vengeance upon thee.
 (Pulp Fiction)

 After narrowly avoiding death, Jules feels that God has intervened and spared his life.
 This causes him to have an epiphany – that he is not living his life in a righteous way.
 Jules begins to reconsider his trademark Bible verse and mull over its true meaning.
 He realizes that he is one of the evil men that he has been preaching about.
-More importantly he sees that he wants to change his ways and become the shepherd of the weak.
+More importantly, he sees that he wants to change his ways and become the shepherd of the weak.
 This insight comes during the middle of the restaurant robbery and Jules immediately has an opportunity to put his new beliefs to the test.
 He explains the bible quote to the robber, Ringo, by saying: